emb03/ndlc.info/pages/07.venue/venue.md

 ### <a href="http://maps.ucla.edu/campus/" target="_blank">Campus Map</a><br />
 ### <a href="https://main.transportation.ucla.edu/campus-parking" target="_blank">Parking</a>

 Parking costs $12/day.
 Conference participants should park in the Sunset Village parking lot.
-Visit the UCLA Transportation page for more information on transportation and parking.
-<a href="https://main.transportation.ucla.edu/" target="_blank">UCLA Transportation page</a> page for more information on campus parking and transportation services.
+Visit the <a href="https://main.transportation.ucla.edu/" target="_blank">UCLA Transportation page</a> page for more information on campus parking and transportation services.

 ### Directions from LAX